abel198523/Bingo-edel-130/replit.md

 ## Withdrawal Eligibility
 To withdraw, players must:
+1. Have a minimum balance of 50 birr
-1. Have made at least 1 confirmed deposit
+2. Have made at least 1 successful (confirmed) deposit transaction
-2. OR have won at least 1 game
+3. If they won using only the welcome bonus, they must deposit at least 100 birr first

 ## Wallet Tab (Mini-App)
 The Wallet tab in the mini-app provides: